jvandemo/angular-growl-notifications/readme.md

 Most existing growl systems require you to add notifications using JavaScript inside your controller layer.

-This module allows you to declaratively create notifications using directives only, supporting both inline expressions and HTML.
+This very lightweight library (<2KB) allows you to declaratively create notifications using directives only, supporting both inline expressions and HTML.

 Think Growl, but in AngularJS directives.
 Oh, and Bootstrap compatible too.